-So, even if you had all the money in the world, that wouldn’t make you feel any better.
+Even if you had all the money in the world, that wouldn’t make you feel any better.
 With that said, it’s important to take care of your health while building your wealth.
 Without it, you’re not in the state to build and manage your wealth.

 While you’re still young and in your 20s, take advantage of learning almost anything!

-12) Adopt a more minimalistic lifestyle.
+13. Adopt a more minimalistic lifestyle.

-In the article link above, Obama said:
+In an article, Obama said: